-The FAA has also provided several other programs that provide some protection to the provider of information.
+The FAA has also provided several other programs that provide some protection to the provider of information regarding aviation safety mostly in the air carrier and maintenance fields.
 One is called Flight Operations Quality Assurance (FOQA) and the other is called the Aviation Safety Action Program (ASAP) (AC 120-66).

 ASAP provides employees and participating air carriers and repair stations with immunity from any actions when they report safety issues and or events that are considered dangerous and could lead to accidents.
 The report contents cannot be used for any purpose in any enforcement action.
 There is no provision for criminal case witness immunity.

 The CAS program cited in Part 121.373 and 135.431 which is required by the regulation is a self-reporting process that has been in effect for some time.
 However, it does not provide any meaningful protection from enforcement or witness criminal prosecution.

 Another self-disclosure program is covered under AC 00-58.
 This program is designed to promote self-disclosure of maintenance safety discrepancies in return for immunity from administrative enforcement action.
 There is no provision for witness immunity in criminal investigations.